 This bride's long, luxe coat kept her cozy on her blustery big day.
 The modern pattern and metallic threading were totally eye-catching, and the white accents complemented her sleek, minimalist wedding dress.
 She continued the modern bridal theme by pulling back her hair in a no-fuss, simple updo and accessorizing with a clutch and metallic silver shoes.

 A Winter Romance

-How romantic is this bride's classic wedding dress with lace illusion back and sleeves?
+How romantic is this bride's classic wedding dress with a lace illusion back and sleeves?
 The gown's full, fluffy train looks like snow itself, while the bride's glamorous hairpiece even resembles freshly fallen snowflakes in her hair.
 She is a porcelain vision before the gray facade behind her.
 We've got chills.

 A Sweater Topper

 How sweet is this bride's sweater?
-It's such a unique, relaxed way to keep warm at an outdoor winter ceremony while still looking totally wedding appropriate.
+It's such a unique, relaxed way to keep warm at an outdoor winter ceremony while still looking wedding appropriate.
 She couldn't look cozier—or chicer for that matter.
 An ideal choice for laid-back brides looking to stave off the first chills of the season.